Altisource Portfolio Solutions (ASPS)

 AI Analysis | Feedback

-Altisource Portfolio Solutions primarily sells its services and solutions to other companies within the mortgage and real estate industries.
-Its business model is largely B2B (business-to-business).
+Altisource Portfolio Solutions (ASPS) primarily sells its services and technology platforms to other companies and organizations within the real estate and mortgage industries.
+Its major customers fall into the following categories:

 AI Analysis | Feedback